sdc-china/IDA-doc/_posts/2018-01-04-installation-ida-installing.md

 4\.
 Put the ida-web.war in the /opt/ibm/bpm/wlp/usr/servers/was-liberty/apps

 5\.
+Edit the server.xml.

-Edit the server.xml, please update the fields: host, httpPort and httpsPort, for example:
+Please update the fields: host, httpPort and httpsPort, for example:

+For example (IDA v2.7.x):

 ```
 <?xml version="1.0" encoding="UTF-8"?>